-While conferring with the President of POP, the Director of Spiritual Care identifies POP Lay Ministers whose qualities exemplify this award.
-A POP Lay Minister serving in each of the following areas of the Houston Region is chosen: Texas Medical Center, North, South, East, and West.
-The awards are presented at a Prayers Of the People event.
+The President of POP and the Director of Spiritual Care identify POP Lay Ministers whose qualities exemplify this award.
+One POP Lay Minister serving in each of the following areas of greater Houston is chosen: Texas Medical Center, North, South, East, and West.
+The awards are presented at a POP event.

 Bain Head – TMC

 Mary MacMaster – West